dnlprz/danielrperez-Website/content/publication/preprint/index.md

 url_project: ""
 url_source: "#"
 url_video: "#"
-title: How Much Do Consumers Care About Discontinued and New Products?
+title: How much do consumers care about New and Discontinued products?
 A Case Study of the MillerCoors Merger
 publication: ""
 featured: true
 tags: